WRMD-CD

-WRMD-CD, virtual channel 49 (UHF digital channel 30), is a low-power, Class A Telemundo owned-and-operated television station licensed to Tampa, Florida, United States.
-The station is owned by the Telemundo Station Group subsidiary of NBCUniversal.
-WRMD-CD's studios are located on West Spruce Street in Tampa, and its transmitter is located near Riverview, Florida.
+WRMD-CD (channel 49) is a low-power, Class A television station licensed to Tampa, Florida, United States, serving as the Tampa Bay Area's outlet for the Spanish-language network Telemundo.
+The station is owned and operated by NBCUniversal's Telemundo Station Group, and maintains studios on West Spruce Street in Tampa and a transmitter near Riverview, Florida.

 History

 The station first signed on the air on October 29, 1987, originally broadcasting on UHF channel 57 as an affiliate of Channel America.
 Shortly afterward, the station was acquired by ZGS Communications, which converted the station into the Tampa Bay market's new Telemundo affiliate.
 WRMD originally broadcast on UHF channel 57 until the early 2000s, when the station relocated to UHF channel 49, to make room for WTTA (channel 38)'s new digital signal on channel 57.
 In 2004, the station began to be carried on Bright House Networks' cable systems in portions of the Tampa Bay market outside of Tampa proper.

 On December 4, 2017, NBCUniversal's Telemundo Station Group announced its purchase of ZGS' 13 television stations, including WRMD-CD.